In my opinion, there’s nothing better than a road trip. And a road trip in Southern Spain is full of potential for adventures!

 If you’re keen to try #vanlife yourself then there’s no better place to do it than in Southern Spain.
 You can expect beautiful weather, great food and more National Parks than you’d believe.
-Take a look at this southern Spain road trip itinerary below for some ideas on how to spend your holiday touring in a campervan.
+Take a look at this southern Spain road trip itinerary below.
+It takes you through some of the best places to visit in Spain and is sure to give you some ideas for when you’re planning a trip to Spain.

 Choosing your campervan

-Getting the right campervan holiday can make or break your experience.
+Getting the right campervan holiday can make or break your experience and trip to Spain.
 You don’t want to be breaking down on the side of the road every other day, nor do you want to have to bring all your own camping gear on the plane.
 If you’re hiring a van in Europe then make sure to check out Blacksheep.

 About Blacksheep vans